-The Year of Care approach drawns on a number of models and approaches which describe a way of working supported by an evidence base.
+The Year of Care approach draws on a number of models and approaches which describe a way of working supported by an evidence base.
 The chronic care model (Wagner, EH, Austin BT, Von Korff, M. (1996) Organising Care for Patients with Chronic Illness) describes how better outcomes for people with LTCs can be achieved when there is partnership working between an ‘engaged’, ‘empowered’ or ‘activated patient’ and an organised proactive healthcare system (as exemplified by the House).

-Improvements are seen when care and support planning is integrated into routine care, includes goal setting and action planning and ensures both practitioners and patients receive appropriate training and support.
+Improvements are seen when personalised care and support planning is integrated into routine care, includes goal setting and action planning and ensures both practitioners and patients receive appropriate training and support.

 Angela Coulter delivered a keynote speech entitled 'Care and support planning - the time is now' at our Community of Practice Network Event in June 2016 and discussed some of the findings from the review.
 To see a summary of some of the key points Angela raised please click the link below:

-There is an extensive evidence base for the effectiveness of interventions which support self management and their cost effectiveness.
-Self care is one of the best examples of how partnerships between the public and health service can work - for every £100 spent on encouraging self care, around £150 worth of benefits can be achieved in return (Wanless D. (2002).
+There is an extensive evidence base for the effectiveness of interventions which support self-management and their cost effectiveness.
+Self-care is one of the best examples of how partnerships between the public and health service can work - for every £100 spent on encouraging self-care, around £150 worth of benefits can be achieved in return (Wanless D. (2002).
 Securing Our Future Health: Taking a Long-Term View.
 Final Report.
 HM Treasury).

 Year of Care (via personalised care and support planning and commissioning non-traditional services to support self-management) provides a systematic and practical approach to putting support for self-management into routine practice.